taemon1337/ec-manager/README.md

 ```

 Optional flags:
-- `--latest-tag`: Tag value for the current latest AMI (default: "latest")
 - `--enabled-value`: Value to match for the ami-migrate tag (default: "enabled")
 - `--instance-id`: ID of specific instance to migrate (bypasses tag requirements)